Home Italy Revisited Bookshelf About Mary Melfi Contact Us

 Ingredients

-2 pounds seedless black grape with stems still on [Or 6 1/2 cups of grape, removed from their stems]
+2 pounds seedless black grapes with stems still still on (OR, about 6 1/2 cups of grapes, removed from their stems)

 Directions

-2. Wash grapes and drain of excess water.
+o Wash grapes under cold water and drain of excess water.

-6. Add half a cup of sugar and mix well.
+o Add about 3/4 of a cup of sugar and mix well.

-7. Lower heat, and simmer for about 1 3/4 hours, frequently stirring the mixture (as it could easily burn, especially towards the latter part of the cooking process).
+o Lower heat, and simmer for about 1 hour, frequently stirring the mixture, especially towards the end of the cooking process.
 When the mixture has sufficiently thickened and/or has the look of a marmalade, it is "done."

 Notes